 Those people already know that NO amount of sleep gets them to “fully charged” (even if you add day naps or pre-emptive sleep before an activity).
 Neither do they hit fully charged if they sleep lots AND do very little.
 Other have the most intense healthy diet to build up those batteries and still – fatigue.

-YET people hang onto the historic model of fatigue.
+YET people still hang onto that historic model of fatigue.

 Believing that tiredness is a lack of biological energy may put in place behaviours, management techniques and strategies that are counter productive and keeps people from finding actual solutions to the problem.

-Trying to rest one’s way out of a chronic fatigue isn’t associated with positive outcomes.
+Trying to rest one’s way out of a chronic fatigue is NOT associated with positive outcomes.
 It might be managed by rest but unlikely to be solved.